-Provided that the [Union Minister of Finance]1 may authorize the import of such spirit without the payment of the differential duty at the port of importation when the spirit is to be delivered into a warehouse appointed by the [Union Minister of Finance]1 in this behalf, and the differential duty is to be paid on the removal of the spirit from a warehouse so appointed.
+Provided that the [Union Minister for Planning and Finance]3 may authorize the import of such spirit without the payment of the differential duty at the port of importation when the spirit is to be delivered into a warehouse appointed by the [Union Minister for Planning and Finance]3 in this behalf, and the differential duty is to be paid on the removal of the spirit from a warehouse so appointed.

-Rum-shrub, etc., how charged with duty.
-152. Rum-shrub, cordial and other such liquor prepared in a licensed distillery under the supervision of the surveyor or officer in charge of the distillery shall be charged with exciseduty under this Act according to the quantity of spirit used in its preparation as ascertained by such surveyor or officer.
+152. Rum-shrub, cordial and other such liquor prepared in a licensed distillery under the supervision of the surveyor or officer in charge of the distillery shall be charged with excise- duty under this Act according to the quantity of spirit used in its preparation as ascertained by such surveyor or officer.